Downhill Miracles A True Story!

 The Final Chapter

-Recently Jamie told me that God was talking to her and sent her to a Christian faith based facility in Atlanta Georgia to help her battle the struggles she was experiencing of being diagnosed as Bipolar over the last few years and plus multiple side effects from her two major brain surgeries as a young child.
+Recently Jamie told me that God was talking to her and sent her to a Christian faith-based facility in Atlanta, Georgia, to help her battle the struggles she was experiencing of being diagnosed as bipolar over the last few years, and plus multiple side effects from her two major brain surgeries as a young child.
 It got to the point over the last few years she put her three children up for adoption because she knew as a single mom with mental and physical health issues she couldn’t give them what they needed.
-All three of her children were placed in the best loving homes that any child good dream for and we are thankful to have communication with them.
-Our family couldn’t understand why she let her children go to these wonderful families and now I see that it was in Gods plan!
+All three of her children were placed in the best loving homes that any child could dream of, and we are thankful to have communication with them.
+Our family couldn’t understand why she let her children go to these wonderful families, and now I see that it was in Gods plan!

 Downhill Miracles